Top Production Mistakes: Part 2

-In Part 1… I talked about three specific areas of electronic production that are often lacking in demos submitted to myself and EDM labels.
-It is impossible to fit a comprehensive list of every issue producers encounters into one or even several articles.
-I will, however, continue my general discussion on techniques that can implement drastic improvement to your overall production.
-If you’re already familiar with these tips, they can still serve as a useful reference before submitting a mix.
+In Part 1...
+I talked about three specific areas of electronic production that are often lacking in demos submitted to myself and EDM labels.
+It is impossible to fit a comprehensive list of every issue producers encounter into one or even several articles.
+I will, however, continue my general discussion on techniques that can implement drastic improvements to your overall production.
+If you're already familiar with these tips, they can still serve as a helpful reference before submitting a mix.

 In past articles, I have heavily emphasized the role that a sub plays in EDM tracks.
-To put it simply, the low sub frequencies move the most air and cause the most vibrations in a club.
+Simply put, the low sub-frequencies move the most air and cause the most vibrations in a club.
 This is, in essence, what differentiates a live DJ performance from listening to their songs on a consumer system or headphones.

 Splitting the Sub and Bass